 - FS.setUserVars – supports the passing of any field value pairs into the system, making that data available for indexing and search.

-- FS.event - supports the passing of custom event information with nested properties, making that data available for indexing and search.
+- FS.event - supports the passing of event information with nested properties, making that data available for indexing and search.

 Already passing over custom data?
 Learn more about how to search on custom user data.